Monturaqui: Human history

 The crater was first suspected to be an impact crater in 1962, when it was found on aerial images.
 After geologic research on the site found evidence of the impact event, it was identified as an impact crater in 1966.
 The crater has not been drilled.
 Its name is derived from the mountain range where it is located and from the town of Monturaqui 70 km.
 The closest town is Peine, 35 km northeast of the crater.

-An old Inka road, which goes from the Pacific Ocean to San Pedro de Atacama and further to Argentina, runs 100–200 m from the crater.
+An old Inca road, which goes from the Pacific Ocean to San Pedro de Atacama and further to Argentina, runs 100–200 m from the crater.
 The crater has been deemed by Stanislav Kaniansky and Kristian Molnár to be one of the "most impressive" in the world and has a high scenic and historical value.
 The Chilean Geological Society has defined it as one of the geosites of Chile, although such a classification has no legal effect and the crater is threatened by erosion caused by vehicles and the over-collection of rocks.
 In 2017, several Chilean organizations and the community of Peine petitioned the Chilean government to declare the site a historic monument.
-Monturaqui crater is a tourist attraction in the area.
+Monturaqui crater is a tourist attraction in the area, which has led to the removal of meteoritic rocks and damage to the crater.